Teardrop Peperomia orba Plant Care, Common Issues and Remedies

 Reduce watering in fall and winter to keep the soil barely moist as growth is minimal at this time.
 Do not allow the soil to dry out completely as it may lead to wilting and drooping leaves.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot.
+Make sure that the pot has a drainage hole and the soil is well-draining to prevent waterlogging as it can result in root-rot.

 Take care not to wet the foliage as it can increase occurence of leaf spot disease.
 You may water the plant from the bottom instead.